be5invis/Iosevka/doc/custom-build.md

 <!-- BEGIN Section-Cherry-Picking-Styles -->
 <!-- THIS SECTION IS AUTOMATICALLY GENERATED.
 DO NOT EDIT. -->

-* `design`, `upright`, `italic`, and `oblique`: Optional, Dictionary, defines styles for individual characters.
+* `design`, `upright`, `italic`, and `oblique`: Optional, Dictionary defines styles for individual characters.
 The choices are organized in key-value pairs, assigning a variant to a character group.
 Alternatively, you could assign numbers to `cv##` tags, like what you did when using OpenType in CSS.
-Assignments under `design` will be applied to all the slopes, and `upright`, `italic`, and `oblique` will apply to corresponded slopes.
+Assignments under `design` will be applied to all the slopes, and `upright`, `italic`, and `oblique` will apply to corresponding slopes.

-  In addition, style selector for default digit form also uses these dictionaries.
+  In addition, the style selector for the default digit form also uses these dictionaries.

   The valid combinations include: